barryclark/jekyll-now/_posts/2016-4-20-Crawl-IMDB-Project.md

     pip install scrapy
 ```

 Once installed, [this tutorial](http://doc.scrapy.org/en/master/intro/tutorial.html) to get myself familiar with Scrapy Framework.
 I got my first Scrapy project working by following the tutorial.
 So far so good, I was ready to scrape more interesting content from the web.
 I had several project ideas in mind .
 Trying not to against the terms of use of some web sites, I narrowed it down to a few.
-Finally I decided to do something interesting and I like very much which was scraping popular titles from IMDB over the Years (start from 1874).
+Finally I decided to do something interesting and I like very much which was scraping popular titles from IMDB over the years (starting from 1874).

 #### Create IMDB Project